onap/vnfrqts-requirements/docs/Chapter7.rst

 VNF REST APIs
 ^^^^^^^^^^^^^^^

-Healthcheck is a command for which no NETCONF support exists.
+HealthCheck is a command for which no NETCONF support exists.
 Therefore, this must be supported using a RESTful interface (defined in this section) or with a Chef cookbook/Ansible playbook (defined in sections `Chef Standards and Capabilities`_ and